What is a USDA loan?

 USDA Home Improvement Loans: If you're looking to spruce up your place, these loans are available to eligible rural homeowners who need to make repairs or improvements.
 It's a great way to enhance your home's comfort and value.

-USDA loan requirements
+USDA loan eligibility requirements

 To qualify for a USDA mortgage loan, your property must be in an area designated by the USDA and used as your primary residence.
 To see if a property is eligible, head to Eligibility (usda.gov).
 Let’s take a look at what other USDA home loan requirements you’ll have to meet.